adrybakov/rad-tools/docs/source/contribute/bugs.rst

 problem.
 This will help us to fix the bug faster.

-In order to submit a bug report log in to your github account and go to the repository of the project: |RAD-repo|_
+In order to submit a bug report log in to your github account and go to the |RAD-repo|_:

 Then click on the "Issues" tab.